 He has contributed to a number of magazines and journals such as Archined, Krisis, Mister Motley, Tubelight.

 In my curating and writing practice I am mostly concerned with social and political constellations that have a hold on everyday life.
 Cultural practices are a way to dislodge the hold the present has on us and enable the exploration and experimentation with alternative forms of life and the organistions of things around us.
 This can be done by reappropriating the past, reshuffling the present, and reclaiming the time to come.
-For this a living thought and culture is fundamental, that is to say the way we produce and mediate as cultural practitioners should aim at an collective and co-operative form rather than individuative and explotative forms of the market/bienale nexus.
+For this a living thought and culture is fundamental, that is to say the way we produce and mediate as cultural practitioners should aim at an collective and co-operative form rather than individuative and exploitative forms of the market.
 Exhibitions in this way have to become moments of productive withdrawels in which alternative ways of being and seeing can prefiguratively be explored and experimented with.
 The aim of my curatorial practice is the assembly of an cultural and social ecology that goes beyond art.

-Herein my basic units of interest and research trajectories include: anti-accellerationist, anti-apocoliptic, alienation, anarchism, anthropocene, biopolitics, biopower, capitalism, (neo)-colonialism, constituent power, commons, cosmopolitics, cyborgs, (neo)-facism, extraction, imagination, imaginal, individuation, marxism, metabolism, migration, movement, multitude, prefigurative, singularity, situationist, technoscience.
+Herein my basic units of interest and research trajectories include: alienation, anarchism, anthropocene, biopolitics, biopower, capitalism, (neo)-colonialism, constituent power, commons, cosmopolitics, cyborgs, (neo)-facism, extraction, imagination, imaginal, individuation, marxism, metabolism, migration, movement, multitude, primitive accumulation, prefigurative, singularity, situationist, technoscience.
 More recently I have taken interest in developing projects around the idea of what it means to jointly conceive of alternative ‘forms of life’ in a moment where the present constellation of power (technical, political, and economic) have become microscopic and cerebral; Seeing the whole meshwork of the world as an ecology and the role cultural practices can play as moments of freedom.